Periodontal Therapy Williamsburg, VA

 Our patients often wonder about our recommendations for treating periodontal disease (gum infection).
 We want them to understand the changes that can affect gum and bone health even while seeing the hygienist every six months.

-- Bacteria: If you have not been properly cleaning the bacteria off by brushing, flossing, and using a water pick, you could have bacteria building up which causes your gum tissue to break down.
+• Bacteria: If you have not been properly cleaning the bacteria off by brushing, flossing, and using a water pick, bacteria could be building up, which causes your gum tissue to break down.

-- Mechanical Stress: If you have been grinding or clenching your teeth, you increase the mechanical stress on the gum and bone.
+• Mechanical Stress: Grinding or clenching your teeth increases the mechanical stress on the gums and bone.

 What Happens After Periodontal Treatment?